EuroAssembler Index Manual Download Source Macros

 EA

-EA is name of the main object class with global €ASM data.
-It exists as one and only static instance named Ea until the process of euroasm.exe is terminated.
+EA is the main object class with global €ASM data.
+It exists as one and only static instance named Ea as long as the process euroasm.exe is running.

 SRC